 Iguala: Shad Kember and Andrew Zuidema (Midland Park) made another one-week visit here, preaching the gospel and confirming the faith of new believers.

-Mazatlan: Following up on their interest and attendance at the Tepic conference, two couples appreciated a visit from David and Lois Alves.
+Mazatlan: Following up on their interest and attendance at the Tepic conference, two couples appreciated a visit from one of the missionary couples.
 As well as spending several hours answering Biblical questions, they were also able to preach the gospel.

-San Francisco: David Alves Sr. had four well-attended ministry meetings on “The Figurative Days in Scripture.”
+San Francisco: Four well-attended ministry meetings on “The Figurative Days in Scripture” were held here.
 This is a town along the Tepic-Puerto Vallarta road where there is a nice number of baptized believers.

 San Juan: John Dennison had an excellent and a well-attended week of ministry meetings on the epistle to Titus.

 San Luis Rio Colorado: John Dennison and his family visited here on November 11 to witness the baptism of three believers.
-Helped by local brethren, Dan Harvey visits two rehab centers and is encouraged by the interest.
 Please pray for a city-wide Seed Sower effort here at the end of December, to be followed by a series of gospel meetings.

 Veracruz: John Nesbitt had two weeks of gospel meetings in this port city, helped by Chucho Gomez (Zamora) and Brian Array (Texas).
 Over 5,000 invitations were delivered in the area and there was excellent attendance, with one man professing faith in Christ.